couchbaselabs/node-ottoman/vuepress/guides/document.md

 ### Advanced Population

-You can use the `*` symbol as a wildcard to populate all references in the current model, in this example all properties types references will be populated:
+Use `*` as a wildcard to populate all references in the current model.
+In this example all properties types references will be populated:

 ```javascript
 await story._populate('*');
 ```

-Also, you can setup to automatically populate child document references, by passing a second integer value to `_populate` function, this value will tell to Ottoman how deep you want to populate.
+Also, you can automatically populate child document references by passing a second integer value to `_populate` function, this value will tell to Ottoman how many levels deep you want to populate.

 ```javascript
 // Using on a document